altavir/KEEP-math/use-cases/kiselyov.md

 ## About author experience

-The author has been using actively using Numpy/Scipy for 7 years mainly to perform numerical PIC plasma simulations (also with `pyopencl`) and VHF interfermetry data processing.
+The author has been using actively using Numpy/Scipy for 7 years mainly to perform numerical PIC plasma simulations (also with `pyopencl`) and VHF interferometry data processing.